Joe1350/phase-2-project-cook-book/README.md

 - add a createdAt key in the db
 - add a login feature
 - add a favorite recipies button
-- I'd like to turn the navbar into a square with three lines that opens the navbar and animates to an x
+- I'd like to turn the navbar into a square with three lines that opens the navbar
+    - and animates the three bars into an x
 - add RecipieNotes component
 - add a sort feature
 - useContext on recipies(maybe)
-- figure out why I can't refresh RecipieDetails or go directly there with the link
-    - I suspect I need to pass 1 recipie to RecipieDetails
-    - but i don't know which recipie to pass until it gets there.
-    - maybe useContext will solve this problem
-- fix Add recipie redirect(I suspect it's the same issue as above)
+- bug fixes

 ## Contributing